Skip to main content

 Self-employed

 If you are self-employed, you will usually need to register to file a self assessment tax return (through which you pay your tax and National Insurance) by 5 October following the tax year in which you start your self-employment.
-For example, if you start your self-employment in 2023/24 tax year, you will need to register by 5 October 2024.
+For example, if you start your self-employment in 2024/25 tax year, you will need to register by 5 October 2025.
 You will be asked to provide a National Insurance number when you register.

 It is important to make sure that you are genuinely self-employed – you or your engager can’t just decide that you are self-employed as it depends on your individual circumstances and is a question of fact.
 You can read more about this on our page Employed, self-employed or neither.

-Claiming benefits without a NINO
+Claiming benefits without a National Insurance number

-You can find more information on GOV.UK.
+You can find more information on our Student finance applications page.

-Organisations that need to know your NINO
+Organisations that need to know your National Insurance number

 The following organisations may need to know your National Insurance number: